elastic/apm/specs/agents/logging.md

 ### `log_ecs_formatting` configuration

-Configures the agent to automatically format logs as ECS-compatible JSON (if possible).
+Configures the agent to automatically format application logs as ECS-compatible JSON (if possible).

 |----------------|---|